ttogola/VirtualOptics/README.md

 - One can run LStest.java in the userInterface package and select the progress file from the pop-up window to reset the user level progress to 1.
 Provide an easier way for the user to do this.

+- When a marker is at the top left corner (where the in-game menu icon is located), it cannot be activated.
+The menu pops-up.
+Fix this.